top of page

 Both CST and MFR require constant pressure/long holds in one area for anywhere from 2 minutes to 35 minutes or more.
 The fascia loosens like taffy over a period of time and does not return to its unstretched state after a certain number of treatment(s) which is different for every individual.

-Other modalities/techniques I may use are kinesiotaping to support over-stretched joints, reduce edema, or support corrected posture.
-Joint mobilizations, traction, and trigger point release which can be part of MFR are also used when needed.
+Other modalities/techniques I may use are kinesiotaping to support over-stretched joints or support corrected posture.

 I am grateful to my mentors as well as my patients for endless opportunities to learn and advance my skills.

-Case studies, easy to understand explanations about these forms of therapy, products to use between sessions, and much more, can be found here.
+Case studies, easy to understand explanations about these forms of therapy, and much more, can be found here.

 By appointment only.
 828-606-2264 (If you leave a voicemail and don't hear from me within 2 business days, please text me as voicemails do not always go through here in the mountains.
 Sorry for any inconvenience).